durée moyenne des règles

 Tracking your cycle: why and how?

-Tracking your menstrual cycle helps you understand your body, anticipate your period, and spot any irregularities.
-It improves fertility management and makes contraceptive or reproductive planning easier.
-Use a paper calendar or apps (free or paid, it’s your choice!) that adjust predictions through machine learning.
+Tracking your menstrual cycle helps you understand your body, anticipate your period and spot any irregularities.
+It improves fertility management and makes contraceptive or family planning easier.
+Use a paper calendar or apps (free or paid, it’s up to you!) that refine their predictions using machine learning.

-Specialized apps use symptothermal methods (temperature and cervical mucus) for greater reliability.
-They help manage dysmenorrhea and reduce PMS-related pain.
-These tools also let you track symptoms like headaches to spot recurring patterns.
+Specialized apps use symptothermal tracking (temperature and cervical mucus) for greater reliability.
+They help manage dysmenorrhea and ease PMS-related pain.
+These tools also let you log symptoms such as headaches to identify recurring patterns.

-Good to know: for a stress-free period, we highly recommend washable and reusable menstrual products.
-These reliable, safe, and practical alternatives to tampons and pads are a major step forward for women and menstruating teens.
+Good to know: for calm, stress-free periods, we can only recommend washable, reusable period products.
+These concrete, reliable and safe alternatives to tampons and pads are a major step forward for women and menstruating teens.

-At Louloucup, you can enjoy cute period panties, period swimwear, or menstrual cups at great prices!
-Large stock, wide range of sizes (from XXS to 5XL depending on the style), take advantage of our bundle deals and free shipping
+At Louloucup, you can treat yourself to cute period underwear, menstrual swimwear or menstrual cups at mini prices!
+Large stock, wide range of sizes (from XXS to 5XL depending on the style), enjoy our bundle discounts and free delivery

 How does it work?
-You select the items you want and add them to your cart (the ENTIRE store is eligible for our custom bundles, so go ahead and treat yourself!), then you'll see that the unit price of each item, originally €28.90, has dropped!
-It's automatic at Louloucup.
+You pick the items you want and pop them into your cart (the ENTIRE shop is eligible for our custom bundles, so treat yourself!), then simply watch the unit price of each item, normally €28.90, drop!
+At Louloucup, it’s automatic.

-The more products you select, the lower the price per item.
-With 5 period products of your choice, each one costs just €22.90 instead of €28.90!
+The more products you choose, the more the price of each item drops.
+With 5 menstrual products of your choice, one item costs just €22.90 instead of €28.90!

-On top of this discount, you can of course add a promo code (there’s always one available 😉 ) So go ahead, perfect your period routine, go zero waste, and finally experience leak-free periods!
+You can of course add a promo code to this discount (there’s always one available 😉).
+So go for it and build your perfect period routine, switch to zero waste and finally enjoy leak-free periods!

 When should you see a doctor or gynecologist?

-Changes in the length or intensity of your period are common, but some symptoms warrant a doctor’s visit.
-A sudden and persistent change in your cycle could indicate a hormonal imbalance or an underlying condition.
-Here are situations when you should see a healthcare professional.
+Variations in the length or intensity of your period are common, but some signs do warrant a check-up.
+A sudden and persistent change in your cycle can indicate a hormonal imbalance or an underlying condition.
+Here are the situations where seeing a professional is recommended.

 Warning signs you shouldn’t ignore

-If you notice any of the following, make an appointment with your doctor:
+If you notice any of the following, make an appointment with a doctor:

-Your period always lasts more than 8 days or less than 2 days.
+Your periods always last more than 8 days or less than 2 days.

-Your flow is so heavy that you need to change your protection (tampon or pad at maximum capacity) every 1 to 2 hours.
+Your flow is so heavy that you have to change your protection (tampon or pad at maximum capacity) every 1 to 2 hours.

 You frequently notice large blood clots (bigger than a 2‑euro coin).

-You have heavy bleeding outside of your period (excluding light spotting).
+You have heavy bleeding outside your period (aside from light spotting).

 Your period comes with unbearable pain that disrupts your daily life.

-Your cycles become very irregular (less than 21 days or more than 35 days) when they used to be regular before.
-You notice at least 3 irregular cycles in the past 12 months.
+Your cycles become very irregular (less than 21 days or more than 35 days) when they used to be regular.
+You notice at least 3 irregular cycles over the last 12 months.

-Irregular cycles or heavy bleeding can be linked to temporary factors like stress or diet, but may also be caused by medical conditions (fibroids, endometriosis, hormonal disorders).
-These symptoms should be checked by a doctor to rule out serious causes.
-Don’t downplay intense pain or prolonged bleeding—your well-being deserves proper care.
+Irregular cycles or heavy bleeding can be linked to temporary factors like stress or diet, but also to conditions such as fibroids, endometriosis or hormonal disorders.
+These symptoms should be assessed by a doctor to rule out serious causes.
+Don’t downplay severe pain or prolonged bleeding: your wellbeing deserves proper care.

-There’s no such thing as a “one-size-fits-all” period or menstrual cycle.
+⬛ There is no single “normal” when it comes to periods or the menstrual cycle.
 87% of women have cycles between 23 and 35 days, but only 12.4% have exactly 28 days.
-Periods typically last between 3 and 8 days.
+Periods usually last between 3 and 8 days.

-Stress, birth control, or diet can affect your cycle.
+⬛ Stress, contraception and diet all influence your cycle.
 Intense stress, for example, can shorten or lengthen your cycle.
-52% of women notice a variation of 5 days or more between their cycles.
+52% of women notice variations of 5 days or more between their cycles.

-Track your cycle using an app or calendar to spot irregularities or intense symptoms (pain, bleeding).
-Irregular bleeding or severe pain should always be checked by a doctor.
+⬛ Track your cycle with an app or a calendar to spot any irregularities or intense symptoms (pain, bleeding).
+Irregular bleeding or debilitating pain should always be checked by a doctor.

 ⬛ Listen to your body: your period should never disrupt your daily life.
-If it does, talk to a professional.
-Your cycle reflects your overall health, and having a period is a sign of good health!
+If it does, see a healthcare professional.
+Your cycle reflects your overall health—having a period is a sign of good health!

 Every cycle is unique—the important thing is to know yourself!

-What is the normal duration of a period?
+What is the normal length of a period?

-A normal period typically lasts between 3 and 8 days.
-According to menstrual health experts, the average is about 5 days, but every body is unique.
-Variations are completely natural and can be influenced by age, lifestyle, or hormonal factors.
+A period lasting between 3 and 8 days is generally considered normal.
+According to menstrual health experts, an average of 5 days is often observed, but every body is unique.
+Variations are completely natural and can be influenced by age, lifestyle or hormonal factors.

 In some cases, periods can last up to 10 days, but this is outside the normal range (3 to 8 days).
-Periods lasting more than 8 days, called menorrhagia, may indicate a hormonal imbalance, fibroid, or another condition.
-It’s a good idea to see a healthcare professional if this becomes a recurring issue.
+Bleeding that lasts more than 8 days, called menorrhagia, may indicate a hormonal imbalance, fibroid or another condition.
+If this becomes recurrent, it’s advisable to consult a healthcare professional.

 Very short periods, known as hypomenorrhea, can last less than 2 days.
-This is sometimes linked to hormonal contraception (pill, IUD) or hormonal changes from stress or perimenopause.
-If you’re experiencing other symptoms (pain, irregular cycles), it’s best to see a doctor.
+This is sometimes linked to hormonal contraception (pill, IUD) or to hormonal changes related to stress or perimenopause.
+If this is accompanied by other symptoms (pain, irregular cycles), a medical consultation is recommended.

-What is the average duration of a normal period?
+What is the average length of a normal period?

 The average period lasts about 5 days, with variations from 3 to 8 days.
 This average can be influenced by factors such as age, type of contraception, or overall health.
 Having periods within this range is generally a sign of a healthy cycle.